robertkruk/parent-connect-app/STARTUP_GUIDE.md

 # Parent Connect App - Startup Guide

-## Quick Start
+## 🚀 Quick Start

-The `parent-connect.sh` script provides easy management of your Parent Connect App (frontend + backend).
+**The `parent-connect.sh` script is the recommended way to manage your Parent Connect App.** It handles both frontend and backend services automatically, eliminating the need to run `npm run dev` or `bun run dev` commands manually.

+### ⚠️ Important: Use the Startup Script

+Instead of running individual commands like:
+- ❌ `npm run dev` (frontend)
+- ❌ `bun run dev` (backend)

+Use the unified startup script:
+- ✅ `./parent-connect.sh start` (starts both services)

 ### Prerequisites